RESTORE

 • Scripture: 1 Peter 4:10 – “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”

 The principles from this chapter of the Christian version of the Tao Te Ching reflect universal truths that are present across all major world religions.
 These teachings of balance, generosity, humility, patience, and selflessness transcend cultural and religious boundaries, uniting humanity in the common goal of living a life that reflects divine wisdom and compassion.
-Through these practices, we align ourselves with the fundamental truths that guide all spiritual traditions toward peace, unity, and fulfillmentT
+Through these practices, we align ourselves with the fundamental truths that guide all spiritual traditions toward peace, unity, and fulfillment.

 ....................................................................